 The 5 Stages of Project Management

-What are the 5 Project Management Phases?
+What are the Project Management Stages?

-1. Project initiation
+1. Project Initiation

 growth, advance, project stages

 *It is important to remember that the PID is a project plan.
-Its content is not necessarily final and it doesn’t have to include details of execution or technicalities.
+Its content is not necessarily final, and it doesn’t have to include details of execution or technicalities.
 Those can be figured out during the planning phase.

 1. Project Planning